-There are several properties of water that can help spinal cord injury patients improve their mobility, especially when traditional physical therapy is not yielding results.
+There are several properties of water that can help spinal cord injury patients improve their mobility, especially as a supplement to traditional physical therapy.

 Aquatic therapy is a type of physical therapy that involves practicing exercises in a pool.
 It can be an effective way for SCI patients to develop their balance, strength, and movement patterns.

 To help you determine whether aquatic therapy is worth trying, this article will go over its techniques, benefits, and risks.

 There are a wide variety of aquatic therapy techniques.
 Some focus on developing balance, while others emphasize speed or strength.